herrnst/dddvb-linux-kernel/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

      :ref:`DTV-SYMBOL-RATE`, and the rolloff factor, with is fixed for DVB-C and DVB-S.

-     For DVB-S2, the rolloff should also be set via :ref:`DTV-ROLLOFF`.
+     For DVB-S2 and DVB-S2X, the rolloff should also be set via :ref:`DTV-ROLLOFF`.

 .. _DTV-INVERSION: